lbryio/lbry.com/content/faq/support.md

 ## Live community help

-For live help, you can join [our community chat](https://chat.lbry.com) and post in the #help channel.
+For live help, you can join [our LBRY Foundation community chat](https://chat.lbry.com) and post in the #help channel.
+This service is run by a non-profit foundation, not LBRY Inc, however LBRY team members are available to provide support.

 ## Help via email